 So here’s an example of an epidural hematoma.

-if it’s boat out on both sides that suggest that it’s an epidural.
+if it’s bowed out on both sides that suggests that it’s an epidural.

 So epidurals are caused by direct blows to the skull that separate the dura mater from the skull.

-Shear forces associated with the blow will disrupt blood vessels which are typically arteries.
+Sheer forces associated with the blow will disrupt blood vessels which are typically arteries,

-Again, the middle meningeal artery’s the most commonly affected one.
+again, the middle meningeal arteries is the most commonly affected one.

 So they’ll wake up and they’ll be pretty much okay,

-and because you're dealing with arterial bleeding the symptoms often evolve very rapidly
+and because you're dealing with arterial bleeding, the symptoms often evolve very rapidly so these patients

 The management of epidural hematoma is always gonna be emergent surgical evacuation.